MattMcAdams/mattmcadams.com/src/posts/2020/get-started-with-plausible.md

 ## Enjoy

 Congrats, you're all set up with a pretty powerful little analytics tool and you don't have to worry about it impacting performance or causing privacy headaches.

+*This post was modified on the 14th of Feb 2024 to remove some language related to pricing, as Plausible's pricing options have changed since the original publication.*